depradev/ntronary/README.md

 ## WHY?
 What's the goal of making suck a wiki?
 I can search back any hentai I need to
 I'm not dependent on search engines.
+What if saucenao ever goes away?
 All this information and effort is a waste if I keep it just for my eyes.
 ## HOW?
 Each entry is a summary that includes the most relevant words(moments) to enable searching with regexes.